tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 The main purpose of my weekly planning is to keep the big picture in focus while enabling quick and easy daily planning sessions.
 Here are the main steps to my weekly planning session:

 - Begin your planning with a prayer for help and guidance as you decide what you will do this week
-- Spend 5:00 writing down what went well this last week
+- Spend 5:00 writing down everything that went well this last week
 - Spend 5:00 writing down things you could have done better this week
 - Plan any action items based on this week's retrospective
 - Go through each categorical list and determine if any of the tasks on that list **need** to be done this week